NikKowPHP/social-brain/chapters/chapter-14.md

 The speech landed with a thud.
 It was Leo who finally broke the silence, his voice quiet but sharp with disillusionment.
 "Permanent?
 What's permanent is that we have to kill the features our users were most excited about.
 The features we were proudest of.
 It feels like we fought a war just to lose the peace."

 His words pierced Maria's carefully constructed conductor's poise.
 Her reframe had failed.
-She had no protocol to run.
+She had no script to run.
 She had to simply sit in the uncomfortable, unresolved dissonance.

 "You're right, Leo," she said, her voice softer, all the performance gone.
 "It's a huge loss.
 It sucks.
 And I don't have a speech that can fix it."